a green plate topped with meat and vegetables

 • Cared for

-Sometimes, something as simple as a meal, a conversation, or a knock on the door can interrupt a life-or-death moment.
+People do not just need clinical solutions or administrative exit ramps; they need authentic human connection.
+They need someone to notice their absence.
+Sometimes, something as simple as a warm meal, a casual conversation, or a single knock on a closed door can completely interrupt a life-or-death moment.

 Bill Vassilopoulos